 Your eyes are the main focal point of your face.
 Make them really shine with our eye rejuvenation techniques.
-Dr. Picerno and Dr. Cote have been providing blepharoplasty procedures and eye rejuvenation techniques to patients for years, and they are experts in this procedure.
+Dr. Picerno and Dr. Cote have been providing blepharoplasty procedures and eye rejuvenation techniques to patients in the Denver area for years, and they are experts in this procedure.

 *actual patient of blepharoplasty-eyelid-rejuvenation Cosmetic Surgery

-Upper blepharoplasty, or upper eyelid surgery, is the procedure that addresses the excess skin and muscle that is hanging low on the lid.
+Upper blepharoplasty, or upper eyelid surgery, is a plastic surgery procedure that addresses the excess skin and muscle that is hanging low on the upper eyelids.
 This tissue may be sitting on the eyelashes and causing you to unconsciously raise your eyebrows, leading to forehead wrinkles.
 It may be “hooding” on the sides of your eyes, contributing to deeper shadows.
-Sometimes there is so much excess skin that it may be blocking your peripheral vision.
+Sometimes there is so much excess upper eyelid skin that it may be blocking your peripheral vision.
 Makeup doesn’t stay where you place it and ends up migrating onto the eyebrow skin in an unappealing fashion.
 Don’t suffer through these symptoms.
 Consider a blepharoplasty.

 Upper blepharoplasty can be performed safely at FacesFirst, with offices in Denver and Lone Tree, Colorado.
-You will be under local anesthesia and only a thin incision will be made, which is hidden in the natural crease above the eyelashes.
+You will be under local anesthesia and only a thin incision will be made, which is hidden in the natural crease at the top of the upper lids.
 Plus, there can be minimal downtime of less than a week.
 You will need a complete eye exam before your procedure.

-Like upper blepharoplasty, lower eyelid surgery can be done in our office under local anesthesia.
+Like the upper blepharoplasty procedure, lower eyelid surgery can be done in our office under local anesthesia.
 Of course, more anesthesia options are always available.
 You should plan on 7-10 days of swelling and bruising.
 There is usually little pain and discomfort, though you will want to rest your eyes.

 How long does a blepharoplasty last?